ropensci/cde/index.md

 website, <https://environment.data.gov.uk/catchment-planning/>.

 `cde` is a package for R which facilitates searching and download of the WFD reporting data for all waterbodies from the EA CDE website.
+The ability to access these data from within the R environment allows for efficient collation and interrogation of data and reproducible analysis of trends or patterns in water quality and pressures on waterbodies across England.

 The types of data that can be downloaded are: WFD status classification data, Reasons for Not Achieving Good (RNAG) status, objectives set for